Eagle Ridge Golf Club: Championship Golf in Gilroy

 Nos.
 8 and 9 turn back into a hillside draw and are very tough.
 No. 9 is a par-4, 452 yards, and there is a ravine on the right side.
 No. 10 is a par-4 at 404 yards.
 You have to hit a perfect tee shot to have the best angle through a chute of trees and over a ravine on the second shot.
 The second shot is hard enough, but Miller placed a high-lip bunker 50 yards in front of the green.
 If you mis-hit the second shot a little that bunker will grab it.

-The signature hole No. 12 has a lake all along the left side.
+Eagle Ridge Golf Club's signature hole, no. 12, has a lake all along the left side.
 It is 438 yards and a par-4.
 At this point you start climbing in elevation.
 From the 15th tee box you can look down on the entire length of the par-5 14th.
 The 15th is a target hole, only 330 yards.
 If you find the target you can hit a wedge on the approach, but the green has trouble everywhere.

 The par-3 16th, at 166 yards, is another great hole.
 If you aren't on the green you are in deep bunkers or a ravine.

-Eagle Ridge is less than an hour away from other upscale daily-fee San Jose area courses such as Cinnabar Hills, San Juan Oaks and the newly renovated Coyote Creek Golf Club.
+Eagle Ridge G.C. is less than an hour away from other upscale daily-fee San Jose-area courses such as Cinnabar Hills, San Juan Oaks and Coyote Creek Golf Club.
 But no one thinks it is overkill.
 There's plenty of population in the Silicon Valley to support even more golf courses.

 Reader Comments / Reviews Leave a comment